An exactly solvable model of calorimetric measurements: Discussion

 \subsection{Possible experiment}

 In the previous section we have demonstrated that the strong coupling between a resonant energy level and a metallic reservoir can lead to the non-exponential relaxation of the energy and to significant part of the energy being stored in the interaction part of the Hamiltonian.
 In this section we will briefly discuss possible experiment, in which these predictions may be tested.
+We do not aim at detailed experimental proposal with realistic paramters, rather we limit ourselves by a qualitative level discussion of possible experimental protocol and relevant time scales in nanoelectronic devices.

 A possible setup for such an experiment would be a system containing a finite size area containing a two dimensional electron gas (2DEG), playing the role of the metallic reservoir, and a quantum dot with an energy level spin polarized by the strong in plane magnetic field.
 This setup is depicted in Fig. \ref{system}.
 The charging energy of the dot should be small, $E_C\ll\Gamma_0$.
 The barrier between the quantum dot and the reservoir may be tuned by applying the potential $V_b$ to the control gate electrode; the position of the level relative to the Fermi energy can be tuned by the gate voltage $V_g$; the number of electrons in the dot can be detected by an electrometer.
 Finally, the temperature of the 2DEG can be monitored, for example, by a thermometer based on superconductor - normal metal - superconductor Josepshon junction\cite{Libin}.
 The experiment should be run as follows: (i) at time $t=0$ the barrier between the dot and the reservoir is reduced and they become coupled with the rate $\Gamma_0$, (ii) at final time $t$ this coupling is switched off again and the reservoir is left to relax, (iii) the number of electrons in the dot is measured, (iv) after the delay time, which should be longer than the electron-electron relaxation time $\tau_{e-e}$, but shorter than the electron-phonon time $\tau_{e-ph}$, the temperature of the 2DEG reservoir is measured.
 The measured temperature can be converted to the energy of the reservoir as $\Delta E_R= C_V \Delta T_R$, where $C_V$ is the heat capacity of the reservoir, and the number of electrons in the dot can be converted into the energy of the resonant level.
 Corresponding energy distributions can be obtained by repeating this experiment many times.
 The interaction energy cannot be directly measured, but it should be possible to infer its average value from the energy conservation condition (\ref{conservation}).
 As for the original motivation of our study, one should be able to easily determine the initial population of the quantum dot level by measuring the temperature of the reservoir if the energy of the level $\epsilon_0$ is sufficiently high.
 Easily achievable values $\epsilon_0 > 100$ $\mu$eV should be sufficient for that.